Product Liability Insurance: Cost & Coverage

 Frequently Asked Questions (FAQs)

 Product liability insurance is often included in a general liability insurance policy for certain industries needing the coverage.
-Meanwhile, some providers sell it as a standalone policy, so if your general liability doesn’t carry product liability, then you should consider purchasing it.
-The best thing to do is review your policy with your provider or agent to see if your current general liability carries product liability.
-If it does, determine if the limits are sufficient for your business.
+Meanwhile, some providers sell it as a standalone policy, so if your general liability doesn’t carry product liability, you should consider purchasing it.

 Bottom Line

 Product liability insurance is an essential policy for businesses manufacturing, distributing, or selling products.
-Product insurance protects against claims and lawsuits where judgments can be in the millions.
+Product insurance protects against claims and lawsuits where judgments can be millions.
 You should get coverage to protect your business against the expense of defending claims if a product malfunctions or has a design flaw.

 In just minutes, Simply Business can provide quotes from multiple top-rated providers.
 Compare quotes and find the right policy for your business today.